SunriseLayer/sunrise-node/docs/adr/adr-003-march2022-testnet.md

 ### [Move IPLD from celetia-node repo into its own repo](https://github.com/celestiaorg/celestia-node/issues/111)

-Since the IPLD package is pretty much entirely separate from the sunrise-node implementation, it makes sense that it is removed from the sunrise-node repository and maintained separately.
+Since the IPLD package is pretty much entirely separate from the sunrise-da implementation, it makes sense that it is removed from the sunrise-da repository and maintained separately.
 The extraction of IPLD should also include a review and refactoring as there are still some legacy components that are either no longer necessary and the documentation also needs updating.